 5. Imputed income tax

 Spain assumes that second homes owned by non-residents could be rented out.
 So, even if you leave your property empty, you’ll still pay a notional tax on its potential rental value.
-This is based on 1.1% to 2% of the cadastral value, multiplied by 19% (EU) or 24% (non-EU).
+This is based on 1.1% to 2% of the cadastral value, taxed at 19% (EU) or 24% (non-EU).

 Taxes on selling property in Spain